 So how does the offboarding process impact an employee’s eventual relationship with a company?
 We surveyed 1,251 current employees to reveal how positive exits can turn former employees into loyal alumni as well as how company reviews influence prospective applicants.

 While most companies, individuals, and even psychologists understand the profound importance of a good first impression, companies also have a unique opportunity to make a final impression with proper offboarding procedures.
-This can include exit interviews, continued mentorship, assistance with transferring 401(k) or retirement accounts, or even employee benefits assistance, all of which may solidify a positive relationship with the departing employee.
+This can include exit interviews, continued mentorship, assistance with transferring 401(k) or retirement accounts, education on the benefits of rolling over versus cashing out a 401(k), or even employee benefits assistance, all of which may solidify a positive relationship with the departing employee.

 Despite the importance of offboarding to the health of the company, more than 1 in 10 (16%) respondents were not offered any such process.
 This represents a direly missed opportunity, as those who did offboard properly were nearly twice as likely to leave positive reviews about their previous employer.